jessepav/lacygoill-wiki-backup/shell/update-alternatives.md

     update-alternatives: using /usr/bin/make to provide /usr/local/bin/AA (ee) in auto mode~
     update-alternatives: warning: skip creation of /usr/local/bin/BB because associated file /usr/bin/not_a_binary (of link group ee) doesn't exist~

-# How to overwrite a file already located where I want an alternative link to be installed?
+# How to overwrite a file located where I want an alternative link to be installed?

 Use the `--force` option.